aemmenet/polylab/README.md

 The [Arduino MCCI LoRaWAN LMIC library](https://docs.arduino.cc/libraries/mcci-lorawan-lmic-library) supports the SX1262 since Verion 5.0.0 but my setup for the Seeed Studio Wio-SX1262 doesn't work yet.

-The microBUS-layout will be based on the two already made modules.
+The microBUS-layout will be based on these two modules already made.
 <img src="Images/IMG_3949_20a.jpg" alt="made" width="25%">